 Stay overnight to get the full ryokan experience

 Mountain hospitality and food

-The springs were discovered in 1607 and an onsen village developed on the slopes of Mt.
+The springs were first discovered in 1607, and an onsen village then developed on the slopes of Mt.
 Azuma to take advantage of the therapeutic waters.
-Ten spring sources supply the town, and they are piped directly into local baths and inns, the waters containing no preservatives or additives.
+Nine natural springs supply the town, and are piped directly into local baths and inns.
+The water contains no preservatives or additives.

-While you can take a day trip and use the public baths at Attaka-no-yu, it's recommended that you stay overnight and get the full ryokan experience, which includes kaiseki ryori, a traditional Japanese dinner with several courses using local ingredients.
+While you can make this a day trip and use the public baths at Attaka-no-yu, it's recommended that you stay overnight to get the full ryokan experience, which includes kaiseki ryori, a traditional Japanese dinner with several courses made from local ingredients.

-You have numerous accommodations to choose from.
-The modern Kagetsu Highland Hotel is the most prominent luxury accommodation in Takayu Onsen that has views of Fukushima City and the mountainside.
-Bring Fido along; it even has pet-friendly rooms.
-The 107-year-old Nonbirikan has indoor and outdoor onsen, as well as a private bath.
-Tattoos are O.K. here too.
-The most famous spot is the historic Tamagoyu, with thatched roofs and outdoor paths lined by stone lanterns.
+There are numerous accommodations for you to choose from.
+The modern Kagetsu Highland Hotel is the most prominent luxury accommodation in Takayu Onsen, and offers views of Fukushima City and the mountainside.
+Pet-friendly rooms are also available.
+The most famous spot is the historic Tamagoyu, which has thatched roofs and outdoor paths lined by stone lanterns.

 * The information on this page may be subject to change due to COVID-19.